Is Neem As Good As It Seems?!

 Common Questions

-Yes – just make sure to dilute it with a carrier oil or to mix a few drops into your skin/haircare product first.
+Yes it’s considered safe to use – just make sure to dilute your neem oil hair product with a carrier oil or to mix a few drops into your skin/haircare product first.
+I couldn’t find any bad side effects of neem oil.
+But you could always do a patch test 24 hours before using neem oil, just in case.

 Unfortunately, no. Unlike many other natural botanical oils – like coconut or almond – neem oil cannot be used for cooking.
 And you shouldn’t ingest it either – neem oil is for topical use only.
 But you can use neem oil for a range of other cosmetic purposes by adding it to your favourite hand cream, moisturizer or body cream.
 Yay!

-From my own use of the tea, and my research into the oil, I can’t really find any bad side effects – other than the smell, of course. 😉 Still, unlike many other hair growth treatments, neem oil doesn’t seem to cause headaches, scalp irritation, or increased hair fall.
+From my own use of the tea, and my research into neem oil, I can’t really find any bad side effects – other than the smell, of course.
+Still, unlike many other hair growth treatments, neem oil doesn’t seem to cause bad side effects like headaches, scalp irritation, or increased hair fall.
 And if it works for hair growth then hey, I’m willing to handle the smell!

 Lady Alopecia Signature